Charlie had been missing for two days.

 Smudge crept up to the van and sniffed around.
 The heavy, toxic smell of gas and cigarettes lingered, making her eyes water.

 Dogs barked nearby, yanking her from her concentration.
-She looked out the window at the street.
+She looked out the window to the street.
 The man was returning.
 He carried the handle of a cage in one hand.
 There was a huddled shape inside, and a fear smell rolled off of it in waves of crashing blue.

 She jumped down from the car and hid under the nearby bushes, wanting to get a glimpse of who was in the cage.
-Her heartbeat pulsed through her body and the pressure in her head made her wince in pain.
+Her heartbeat pulsed through her body, and the pressure in her head made her wince in pain.

 The man opened the back door and threw the cage inside.
 He motioned at the dogs to get into the van but they stood, sniffing.